Critical MeMe

 Mr. & Mrs. Smith (2005)

-I can definitely see why Brad and Angelina fell in love with each other while shooting this; their chemistry was impossible to deny.
-The film is also surprisingly irresistible -- action, banter, romance, double-cross -- just a great popcorn flick.
+I can definitely see why Brad and Angelina fell in love with each other while shooting this: their chemistry is impossible to deny.
+The film itself -- though full of action and banter -- isn't bad for a popcorn flick.
+But it takes a while to get going and Jolie's acting is a bit one-note, bringing things down a tad.

 Labels: , , , ,